-Criteria: merit based; US domestic residents; members of the current year's graduating high school class; recommended by a high school teacher by mid-October of senior year.
+Criteria: merit based; US domestic residents; members of the current year's graduating high school class

 Value for Non-Michigan Residents: regular full-time non-resident tuition

 Note: In the spirit of philanthropy some or all of a scholarship may be funded by a generous donor to the university.

 Leading Scholar Awards are offered to incoming resident and non-resident students with exemplary leadership attributes and outstanding scholarly achievement.

 Scholarship overview: This scholarship program is open to first-year students enrolling in their first fall semester at Michigan Technological University.
 As a part of the selection process, students will submit an essay and teacher/mentor recommendation.
 Finalists will be invited to a virtual event in December where they will participate in group processing activities, meet faculty, and complete a video reflection.
 More importantly, this visit is designed for students to meet university administrators, faculty, and students and learn more about the Crazy Smart programs we offer at Michigan Tech.